 Responsive to the Community, Restorative in Character, and Responsible to our Commitments

-Under the direction of Director Mike Bruno, the Jacksonville Sheriff's Office Department of Corrections is made up of certified corrections officers and civilian personnel.
+Under the direction of Director Tammy Morris, the Jacksonville Sheriff's Office Department of Corrections is made up of certified corrections officers and civilian personnel.
 The corrections department encompasses three correctional facilities dedicated to the secure, humane, corrective and productive detention of individuals incarcerated in Duval County.
 Please click here to read the Mission and Vision of the Department of Corrections.

-The department is comprised of the Jails Division, led by Chief Tammy Morris, the Prisons Division, led by Chief Warren Calloway, and the Division of Health Services, led by Chief George Pratt.
+The department is comprised of the Jails Division, led by Chief Joel Carter, the Prisons Division, led by Chief Warren Calloway, and the Programs & Transitional Services Division, led by Chief George Pratt.

 Department of Corrections